The reason we exist.

-Supporting only the most environmentally and socially aware brands.
+We partner with only the most environmentally and socially aware brands

-In order to select our brands, they must meet certain minimum requirements in relation to manufacturing practices and material resourcing.
+In order to partner with us, brands must meet certain minimum requirements in relation to manufacturing practices and material resourcing.
 We carefully assess brand applications and supporting evidence as part of our thorough evaluation process.

 In addition, we consider brand policies and practices in relation to the below operational areas.
 This includes administration, marketing, warehousing and distribution.
 Every part of the business model is relevant.

 - Local resourcing

 - Sustainable and/or organic resources

 - Animal welfare

 It’s not only brands that are responsible for adopting sustainable values.